Framework-R-D/phlex-design/doc/functional_programming.rst

 The composition of pure functions is also a pure function.
 For example, assuming the functions :math:`f` and :math:`g` above are pure, then the composite function :math:`h` will also be pure.

-Using pure functions to create data products ensures :term:`reproducibility <reproducible>`, as discussed in the :ref:`framework philosophy <introduction:Framework philosophy>`.
+Using pure functions to create data products ensures :term:`reproducibility <reproducible>`, as discussed in the framework philosophy in :numref:`introduction:Framework philosophy`.

 Difficulties with functional programming
 ----------------------------------------